pedro-moreira-ibm/bob-ppi-workshop/flight400-demo-main/README.md

 ## Exercise 4 — Database optimization

 In this exercise, you will review a complex SQL query written by a junior developer, validate it, and apply Bob's index advisor to improve performance.
-This exercise takes about 15 minutes to complete.

 ### 4.1.
 Switch to IBM i Database mode